 Write a whole book, start to shelf.

 Pensive is a calm studio for writing whole books with AI.
-Build it the way a novelist would — foundations, spine, beats, then prose — with an always-on editor you talk to.
+Build it the way a novelist would — foundations, structure, scenes, then prose — with an always-on agent you talk to.
 Revise by conversation, then publish to the public library in a click.

 Lately, on Pensive